bitvijays/bitvijays.github.io/source/_posts/2015-04-09-learning-from-the-field-intelligence-gathering.markdown

 ```

 <strong>Performance:</strong>
 So, How can we improve the performance of our nmap scan, so that result could be achieved faster.
-However, as always we will have Time Vs Accuracy Tradeoff.
+However, as always we will have Time Vs Accuracy Trade off.
 ```
 -T<0-5>: Set timing template (higher is faster) --min-rtt-timeout/max-rtt-timeout/initial-rtt-timeout <time>: Specifies probe round trip time.